Younes-Ayoubirad/Management-Dashboard/README.md

 In this project, using interactive charts, airline flights are analyzed, especially in terms of flight delays.

-For this purpose, Python language and Plotly and Dash packages have been used.
+For this purpose, Python language, Plotly and Dash packages have been used.

 ### Sample parts of the project :